niloysh/5gc-config/README.md

 the [free5gc](https://github.com/free5gc/free5gc) project and UE and gNB simulation using the [UERANSIM](https://github.com/aligungr/UERANSIM) project.

+The configuration files and scripts for the various deployment scenarios shown below can be found in the corresponding sub-directories.

+Information on packet captures can be found in [packet_capture.md](packet_capture.md).

+General debugging information (common to all deployment scenarios) can be found in [debugging.md](debugging.md).
+Debugging information only applicable to particular deployments can be found in the corresponding README.

 ## Single UPF
 - This is the simplest scenario, with 1 S-NSSAI, 1 UE, and 1 UPF.
 - The UE establishes a single PDU session with the UPF.